 It is highly recommended that you get an early start on all assignments rather than waiting until the last minute.
 Labs especially have a way of taking longer than you expect.
 In the event that are defects in assignments, the lab bug handling policy applies (at a high level, if a change to a lab to fix a problem is released near the deadline, you have the option to take that fix into account or complete the lab as it was before the change).
 We will go out of our way to avoid indirectly penalizing anyone for doing their work early -- if you think this is happening to you, please let us know so we can make the situation right.

-The ECE Academic Integrity Policy aplies to this course in all respects, and incorporates the University Policy on Cheating and Plagiarism.
+The ECE Academic Integrity Policy applies to this course in all respects, and incorporates the University Policy on Cheating and Plagiarism.
 The below points are meant to clarify and augment these policies.

 Students are not permitted to reference any notes, receive information from others, or otherwise have access to information not in their own head during exams.
 The sole exception is that for exams students are permitted to bring a single 8.5"x11" two-sided notes page in their own handwriting.
 A notes page that is not in the student's own handwriting (e.g., containing printed images of slides or clip art) is prohibited.
 The notes page must additionally have the student's name.
 Notes pages must be handed in with exams, but will be available for return.
 Students must keep their eyes on their own paper during exams.
-All items except permitted test-taking materials (e.g., pencil) must be left at the front of the exam room during the exam.
-This specifically includes that students must not have cell phones or PDAs with or near them during exams.
+At the instructor's option, it may be required that all items except permitted test-taking materials (e.g., pencil) and outdoor clothing (hats, etc.) must be left at the front of the exam room during the exam.

 Students are expected to do the pre-lab entirely on their own (except in one or more cases in which collaboration is specifically permitted in writing for a particular pre-lab -- if in doubt, ask before collaborating).
 So this means: the pre-lab is an individual homework, and labs (including all work after the pre-lab is handed in, including lab prep, demo, and writeup) is a team-of-two effort.
-There shall be no help nor conversation whatsoever (regardless of whether that help is technically substantive, or even just about cosmetic issues) with classmates or others about solution approaches, except for discussions with course staff.
+There shall be no help nor conversation whatsoever (regardless of whether that help is technically substantive, or even just about cosmetic issues) beyond those two scopes with classmates or others about solution approaches, except for discussions with course staff.
 Students can get help in understanding lecture and reading materials from anyone, but not in how to apply those lecture materials to the assignments.
 Students can share information about general lab equipment issues (e.g., "I'm having trouble with the USB connection; can anyone help?") so long as such sharing does not provide or lead to solutions to lab questions in a reasonably direct manner (e.g., NOT acceptable would be "The lab asks me to write a division routine; can someone show me their division software or give me hints on the homework so I can see how to do it?").
 As a guideline, if you are asking about what an assignment question means or how to go about solving an assigned problem, that is something you should NOT be discussing with anyone except course staff (or, when permitted, your lab partner).
-If you think you have an equipment problem or found a bug in course-supplied tools, it is OK to ask for help from other students to determine if it is a bug/problem or not.
+If you think you have an equipment problem or found a bug in course-supplied tools, it is OK to ask for help from other students to determine if it is a bug/problem or not so long as doing so would not be reasonably be expected to communicate prohibited solution information.
 While we intend to be reasonable, it is the student's responsibility to actively avoid gray areas in this regard, and ask for clarification if in doubt.

 Any instance of cheating will result in failure for the entire course (i.e., a grade of "R" for the course).
 This will happen on the first instance of cheating, without exception.
 Please take this warning to heart and don't cheat.
 We're very serious on this point.
 We have failed students for cheating frequently in the past, and have no hesitation whatsoever about doing so in the future.
 Students are reminded that cheating in multiple courses can be (and has been used as) grounds for suspension or even expulsion from the university.
 We expect to use automatic analysis tools such as MOSS for detecting cheating, and we have found that they are quite effective at detecting even sophisticated cheating.
 All that having been said, we can easily tell the difference between cheating and having studied hard.
 Getting a great solution to a difficult problem on your own won't cause you a problem.
 If you aren't cheating, you have nothing to worry about.